I live in a Bible Belt in Western Canada and get this question from time to time.

 Discipleship happens.

-On this blog, you will read posts about some of the journey the Lord has taken me and my family embracing the idea of simple church expressions like house church gatherings and marketplace gatherings.
-These settings can provide rich opportunities for others to explore the Bible, learn about Jesus, encounter Him, and discover what it means to be a disciple—a true follower of Jesus.
+The Lord is inviting his followers on adventures by embracing the idea of first simply being with Him, hearing His voice, and then making disciples and seeing church happen in a variety of expressions: over zoom, in homes, the marketplace, etc. These settings can provide rich opportunities to explore the Bible, learn about Jesus, encounter Him, and discover what it means to be a disciple—a true follower of Jesus.

 Whenever I am invited to minister in an institutional church setting, my heart is first to lead people to encounter God’s heart for them, and then to encounter each other’s hearts.
 God is community and we are created for community.
 Jesus’ prayer in John 17 includes that we would be in union with God and each other.
 Yet, too often institutional church buildings and services facilitate a very individualistic setting despite having a group of people around you.